Gain skills in developing and implementing programs that promote wellness in a professional environment

 First offered in 2012, the Health and Wellness Management curriculum teaches students about health issues, health and wellness information technologies, strategies for creating health behavior changes, and the considerations involved in creating successful health and wellness programs that enjoy support and engagement from employees and upper management alike.

 Courses are taught by diverse and distinguished faculty from across the University of Wisconsin System.
-Tuition is a flat fee of $398 per credit whether you live in Wisconsin or out of state, and financial aid is available for students who qualify.
+Tuition is a flat fee of $398 per credit for summer 2019, and $440 per credit for fall 2019 whether you live in Wisconsin or out of state, and financial aid is available for students who qualify.

 Because the program is entirely online, you can study and do homework wherever you have an Internet connection.
 Courses have no set meeting times so you have the freedom to make your own school schedule–though know that your assignments will have deadlines.
 While you never need to come to campus, you have ready access to advisers and faculty by phone and email, and you may take advantage of on-campus resources such as career assistance and libraries.